sensejs/sensejs/website/docs/overview/injection.md

 -  `random-number.ts`: contains a simple component `RandomNumberGenerator` and a controller `RandomNumberController` for querying or mutating the state of `RandomNumberGenerator`, and exporting it as a module `RandomNumberModule`.

--  `http.ts`: containing the code for setting up an HTTP server, including all middleware
+-  `http.module.ts`: containing the code for setting up an HTTP server, including all middleware

+-  `index.ts`: the entry point of the application, which imports `RandomNumberModule` and `HttpModule` and start the application.

 ### `RandomNumberModule`